 If you don't like the idea of having "Favorite" applications, you can simply use your panel or your desktop to achieve similar results, (namely, giving yourself quick access to your applications).
-Simply right click the application of your choice from the menu to and choose "Add to panel" or "Add to desktop".
+Simply drag & drop the application of your choice from the menu to your panel or to your desktop.